 Carlyle Lake: Crappies and catfish best.
 Catfish taking cut shad and shad guts off rocks by Keysport.
 Crappies biting on minnows, jigs, tube jigs by Hazlet State Park.
 Sauger hit and miss, if they can be found.
 White bass are said to be hungry for jigs.
 Bluegill fishing is fair on worms.

-Lake Taylorville: Crappie bite is picking up on minnows.
+Lake Taylorville: Crappie bite picking up on minnows.
 Bass slow.
-Water conditions are murky.

 Banner Marsh: Crappies biting on minnows.
 Bass hitting chatterbaits and spinnerbaits.

-Lake Bloomington: Water levels have been up and down.
-Bluegills are biting on worms, but are slow and small.
+Lake Bloomington: Bluegills are biting on worms, but are slow and small.
 Crappies are being caught on minnows in 12 to 14 feet.

-Lake Decatur: Crappies are being caught on minnows.
+Lake Decatur: Fishing has been slow as water clarity has been poor.
+Crappies are being caught on minnows.
 Bluegill fishing has been slow, and a few being caught on worms.
 Catfish have been very slow on worms and stinkbaits.

 Lake Shelbyville: Fishing below the spillway has been slow, with efforts to drop the lake.
-Conditions better late in the day for muskies and walleyes.
+Conditions better late in day for muskies and walleyes.
 Walleyes active below spillway.
 Best to use jigs and twisters or shad bodies.
-On main lake, fishing has been slow, with high water, but some crappies are being caught on sunny days.
-The lake has new crappie daily creel limits of five fish under 10 inches and 10 fish 10 inches or over.

 Coffeen Lake: Bass, catfish excellent all around the lake.
 Bass biting on spinners and waxworms.
-Catfish biting stinkbaits and worms.
-Crappies spotty.
-Reports of big flatheads being caught.
+Catfish biting stinkbait and worms.
+Crappies are spotty.

 Lake Springfield: Crappie bite picking up on minnows.
 Bass slow.
 Channel cats being taken on shad.
-Crappies have been good on jigs fished in or near hot water area, with many small ones.
-White and yellow bass are good on jigs and bladebaits in or near warm water area.
+Crappies have been good on jigs fished in or near hot water area.